ilyassatlassi/React-capstone/README.md

 # 📖 Math Magician <a name="about-project"></a>

-Math Magician is project from Microverse module 3, it is a Webapp built using ReactJS.
+React Capstone is project from Microverse module 3, that allows the user to Search and find the number of the Population for every country around the world by utilizing React and Redux..

 ## 🛠 Built With <a name="built-with"></a>
 HTML, CSS, NodeJS v18, ReactJS